JanneMattila/azure-firewall-and-network-testing/workloads/private-aks/README.md

 > [Outbound rules](https://learn.microsoft.com/en-us/azure/aks/outbound-rules-control-egress)

-This below document tries to explain various problems that you might see if you don't have the required connectivity from the AKS cluster to the internet.
+This below document tries to explain various problems that you might see if you don't have the required connectivity from the AKS cluster to the required targets.

-If you see *any of the below problems*, then you need to double check that you have the required connectivity from the AKS cluster to the internet as documented in the above link.
+If you see *any of the below problems*, then you need to double check that you have the required connectivity from the AKS cluster to the required targets as documented in the above link.

 ## No connectivity